 Summer Undergraduate Research Opportunities

-Opportunities are available in programs for all majors.
-The National Science Foundation (NSF) sponsors programs from Alabama to Washington.
-Other programs are sponsored by the National Institute of Standards and Technology (NIST), NASA, the National Institutes of Health (NIH), the U.S. Department of Energy, the Mayo Clinic, the Department of Defense, among others.
-Additionally, programs are available abroad either through the NSF or other international organizations or universities.
-Most domestic programs provide the participating student with a stipend, housing allowance and some travel assistance.
-Many programs also sponsor professional development seminars and workshops in addition to planned social events or outings.
-Also, many programs label their summer research as an “internship,” - don’t forget to include those opportunities in your search.
+Research opportunities are available in programs for all majors, and The National Science Foundation (NSF) sponsors programs across the country.
+Programs are also sponsored by the National Institute of Standards and Technology (NIST), NASA, the National Institutes of Health (NIH), the Mayo Clinic, and many others.
+International research programs are available either through the NSF or other international organizations or universities.
+Deadlines for Undergraduate Research summer programs are coming soon in January and February 2009.
+Many research programs implement rolling admission; we encourage students to apply early and often.